Aaltje Noordewier–Reddingius

-Aaltje Noordewier–Reddingius (born Aaltje Reddingius; 1 September 1868, Deurne – 6 April 1949, Hilversum) was a noted Dutch classical soprano who had an active performance career in the concert repertoire from 1888 through the 1930s.
+Aaltje Noordewier–Reddingius (née Reddingius; 1 September 1868, Deurne – 6 April 1949) was a Dutch classical soprano who had an active performance career in the concert repertoire from 1888 through the 1930s.
 She was also a celebrated voice teacher.

 From 1886 to 1890, she studied at the Conservatorium van Amsterdam.
 In 1893, she married painter Michiel Noordewier.
 She was a mentor to singers such as Aafje Heynis, Erna Spoorenberg and Laurens Bogtman.

 Legacy

 Main-belt asteroid 677 Aaltje, discovered by August Kopff at Heidelberg Observatory in 1909, was named in her honour.